mlswg/mls-protocol/draft-ietf-mls-protocol.md

       extension, then the required extensions and proposals MUST be listed in the KeyPackage's `capabilities` extension.

-* If necessary, extend the tree to the right until it has at least index + 1 leaves
+* Identify the leaf L for the new member: if there are empty leaves in the tree, L is the leftmost empty leaf.
+Otherwise, the tree is extended to the right by one leaf node and L is the new leaf.

-* For each non-blank intermediate node along the path from the leaf at position `index` to the root, add `index` to the `unmerged_leaves` list for the node.
+* For each non-blank intermediate node along the path from the leaf L to the root, add L's leaf index to the `unmerged_leaves` list for the node.

-* Set the leaf node in the tree at position `index` to a new node containing the public key from the KeyPackage in the Add, as well as the credential under which the KeyPackage was signed
+* Set the leaf node L to a new node containing the public key from the KeyPackage in the Add, as well as the credential under which the KeyPackage was signed.

 ### Update